 Of late, and for obvious reasons, I’ve become more likely to pray than to curse.
 Indeed my new program is to swap a prayer for a curse whenever I find I’ve slipped into the cursing mode.

-Add to that my thirty year stint in New York City where the standard reaction to almost any event is either a curse that involves the middle initial of the Savior (Just what does that “H.” stand for anyway?), or the invocation of unnamed males who have an affinity for crude sex only with females of the motherly persuasion, and you’ve got, when it comes to my ability and propensity to curse, one crude mother….
+Add to that my thirty year stint in New York City where the standard reaction to almost any event is either a curse that involves the middle initial of the Savior (Just what does that “H.” stand for anyway?), or the invocation of unnamed males who have an affinity for crude sex only with females of the motherly persuasion, and, when it comes to my ability and propensity to curse, you are dealing with one crude mother….

-It’s a bad habit and one that I am trying to break.
+Cursing is a bad habit and one that I am trying to break.
 One way is, whenever I catch myself in an angry cursing moment, to recite a prayer instead.
 And the goto prayer in these multiple moments is always the Lord’s.
 It’s brief.
 It’s beautiful.
-I can say it at high speed and by rote.
+Plus I can say it at high speed and by rote; a Christian prayer wheel.

 Our Father which art in heaven,